msramalho/uoe-secure-programming/part2/answers3.md

 In the dashboard, the user need only click the `Export Public Key` link that will trigger the `export.php` to download the public key in .pem format.

 ### c Digital Signing
 In the dashboard, the user need only input a message and click the `Sign message` link, this will redirect the user to a new page (`sign.php`) with the signed message.
+The signed message is encoded in base 64, which means the digital signature verification will perform the decoding.

 ### d Digital Signature Verification
 In the dashboard, the user need only input a message, paste in the signed message, choose a pem file and then click `Verify Digital Signature`, this will redirect the user to a new screen (`verify.php`) which will display the result of the verification as either `"This digital signature is valid"` or  `"This digital signature is NOT valid"`.